chriselderer/expandable-recycler-view/README.md

 #### Saving state

-This method is used to specify what state you want each section to save as when the RecyclerView is destroyed. ex.
+This method is used to specify what state you want each section to save as when the RecyclerView is destroyed.
+Ex.
 From a loading state, you may wish to return to a minimized state if your loading operation is destroyed aswell.

 ```java
 int getSavedStateForSection(int sectionIndex, int expansionState);